 Debt Versus Credit Scores Versus Debt To Income Ratios

 Mortgage lenders look at the following factors when evaluating borrowers for credit approval:

-- Debt to income ratio or DTI is the ratio between how much debt you have to the amount of income you make
+- Debt to income ratio or DTI is the ratio between how much debt borrowers have to the amount of income they make

 - Keep in mind that debts counted in the DTI calculations are only debts that report to the credit bureaus